-Whether a person's reason for owning land is to create a peaceful rural retreat, a family homestead or a land-based business like a farm, economics are always part of the picture.
+Whether a person owns land to create a peaceful rural retreat, a family homestead or a land-based business like a farm, economics is always part of the picture.
 Many owners engage in a mix of land-use activities on their property.
 It is common for a single property to include forest and wildlands, as well as agricultural activities like pastures, orchards and crops, at a variety of scales.
 Landowners' economic goals may vary widely, from simply keeping a special assessment status such as EFU (exclusive farm use), to covering the expenses of maintaining infrastructure, like roads, forests and fences.
-For some the goal may be to have a hobby farm that contributes to the cost of running the operation.
+For some, the goal may be to have a hobby farm that contributes to the operation's cost.
 Other landowners may envision a farm or ranch business that will support their family and future.
 Some landowners may count on future timber harvest to help cover expenses of life and land.
 In this lesson, we will encourage landowners to think about the economic possibilities of their land so they can refine their goals and create a plan to achieve them.